404Setup/VelocityNT/native/README.md

 For Linux platforms, we provide two versions of the native library: one built against OpenSSL 1.1.x and one built against OpenSSL 3.x.x.
 All native libraries are built on various versions of Ubuntu and Alpine:

+- Windows 11 26120.3291 for OpenSSL 3.1.1 (and 1.1.1w) support and for compression
 - Ubuntu 20.04 for OpenSSL 1.1.x support and for compression
 - Ubuntu 22.04 for OpenSSL 3.x.x support
 - Alpine 3.18 for OpenSSL 3.x.x support and compression (musl libc users only)

 ## Building

+Since I tweaked some internal code, this may perform a little differently on non-Windows platforms, although I don't think it will affect it too much

+### On Windows
+I'm still tweaking the build scripts, and the way they're all built might be a little fiddly

+#### OpenSSL
+Install OpenSSL-Win64 3.1+ (https://slproweb.com/products/Win32OpenSSL.html) and leave them in the default path.

+Then in the native module, rename `CMakeLists.openssl.txt` to `CMakeLists.txt`, and then execute the "cmake -B build && cmake --build build".

+Find it in the `native/src/main/resources/windows_x86_64/Debug/velocity-cipher-ossl30x.dll` and move it to the `native/src/main/resources/windows_x86_64/velocity-cipher-ossl30x.dll`

+#### Deflate
+TODO )

 ### On Linux